 |δ2H amino acids||bacterial metabolism|

-NIWA specializes in the investigation of oceanic trophic ecology and animal migration using the δ15N values of individual amino acids.
+NIWA specialises in the investigation of oceanic trophic ecology and animal migration using the δ15N values of individual amino acids.
 More recently, we have developed a method for carbon isotope analysis of fatty acids for tracing sediment sources following the techniques of Gibbs (2008).
-We are continually developing novel analytical techniques in response to individual research needs, and encourage early contact to discuss potential research opportunities.
+We have further developed this approach to be applied to marine food web reconstruction and sourcing marine animal origins in nearshore, coastal environments.
+We are continually developing novel analytical techniques and application in response to individual research needs and encourage early contact to discuss potential research opportunities.

 CSIA is conducted using gas chromatography isotope ratio mass spectrometry (GC-IRMS).
 Samples for CSIA are isolated and purified from bulk material (i.e. tissue, feathers, collagen, plant material, etc.) and then derivatised to make them suitable for GC analysis.
 We employ several methods to prepare the individual compounds for analysis, and all of these chemical procedures have been developed and optimized at NIWA laboratories.
 Following separation of compounds on the GC, the compounds are combusted in a furnace before gases are introduced into the IRMS.
 NIWA’s Stable Isotope Analytical Facility houses a Thermo Fisher Scientific (Bremen, Germany) Trace GC Ultra, coupled with a GC-Isolink connected to a Delta V IRMS via a Conflo IV open split.

 Currently, NIWA offers δ15N and δ13C analysis of amino acids and δ13C analysis of fatty acids (see table at top of page for more info).
 Sample processing and derivatisation can also be provided by NIWA.
 Please enquire about your specific sample requirements to the contact below.